dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 ```

 Now, the user first then filters the products by selecting a `color` attribute of value `Red`.

 We could then write our query like this below:

 ```bash
 *[color == "Red"]
 ```

-But let's say, now our user also selects a `size` of value `Small`, and so now, it looks like this below:
+But let's say, now our user also selects a `size` of value `Small`, and so now, it looks like this:

 ```bash
 *[color == "Red" && size == "Small"]
 ```

-And once more, the user selects a `gender` of value `Female`, so finally looking like this below:
+And once more, the user selects a `gender` of value `Female`, so finally looking like this.
+Whoops...

 ```bash
 *[color == "Red" && size == "Small" && gender == "Female"]
 ```

-In situations like this, we'll need to write our GROQ query dynamically that's because only then we can formulate it when the user has done a selection.
+In situations like this, we'll need to write our GROQ query dynamically, that's because only then we can formulate it when the user has done a selection.
 What's more, is that the values `Red`, `Small`, and `Female` are dynamic too.
-So basically we have two things to do:
+So basically, we have two things to do:

 1. Construct our query properly based on selected product filters
 2. Substitute the values in